Essential Guide to Choosing Ultra Low Latency IP Camera for Live Video Streaming

 When it comes to video security, latency matters.

 Organizations in every industry use video surveillance to make decisions that affect the safety of their facilities, employees, visitors, and more.
-If you use IP security cameras for live monitoring, it’s especially important that footage has low latency and it is as accurate and up to date as possible.
+If you use IP security cameras for live monitoring, it's especially important that video data footage has low latency and it is as accurate, secure and up to date as possible.

-But what is considered ‘good’ or ‘bad’ latency when it comes to video surveillance?
-How does being in ‘the cloud’ affect it?
+But what is considered ‘good' or ‘bad' latency when it comes to video stream for security surveillance systems?
+How does being in ‘the cloud' affect it?

 This post will explore the differences between low latency, ultra-low latency, and real-time streaming.
 We'll talk about what you actually need for your video security system, what to know about LAN vs WAN, and how you can achieve real-time streaming with remote access.

-What are low latency, ultra-low latency, and real-time streaming?
+What are low latency, ultra-low latency, and real-time video streaming for IP camera?

 Low latency